 The Washington Assessment of Student Learning (WASL) is a state performance-based assessment.
 Scores are compared to challenging performance standards set by the State.
 Scores indicate the percent of students meeting these standards.
-All 5th grade students at Sakai Intermediate School were tested on the Science WASL.
+All 5th and 6th grade students at Sakai Intermediate School were tested on the reading and math WASL, and all 5th grade students participated in the science assessment.
 Sakai made Adequate Yearly Progress (AYP) as identified by state and federal requirements.
 This means students are making designated progress toward the goal of 100% of students passing the WASL by 2014.
 No schools in BISD were identified as needing improvement under AYP.